Posted on: October 16, 2025

 Finally, the DOT doesn't review or certify training programs.
 It's on the employer to choose an appropriate training program that covers all required topics.

-We've been a trusted provider of safety compliance training for over 20 years.
+OSHA.com has been a trusted provider of safety compliance training for over 20 years.
 Our courses are online and self-paced, and businesses can get access to a learning management system that helps them assign, track completion for, and organize proof of mandatory training.